Hawks are diurnal birds of prey found in Louisiana and across the United States.

 They prefer to nest near several trees or tall shrubs to camouflage themselves better and hide away their favorite munchies from potential predators.

-White-tailed hawks are top predators in Louisiana’s food web as part of the large buzzard family, composed of various birds, including vultures and eagles.
+White-tailed hawks are top predators in Louisiana’s food web.
+They are part of the large buzzard family, which includes various birds, including vultures and eagles.

 They perch near tree branches and wait for unsuspecting prey to get too close before swooping down on them with remarkable speed.